 The coastline is as rugged as it is beautiful.
 Towering mountains, Azure colored seas, and the most picturesque Italian villages are all on offer.
 I spent two weeks traveling from Naples to Capri and then the entire Amalfi coast.
 In addition, right off the the Amalfi coast is the famous island of Capri, known for its magnificent villas, dramatic mountains, and refined Italian cuisines.
 I visited all these places on my trip.

 Of course not everyone has this type of time to dedicate to this area of the country but you also don’t need two weeks in my opinion.
 I took it nice and slow because I just love everything about Southern Italy.
-Northern Italy of course is absolutely stunning with places like Lake Como, the Dolomites, and a roadtrip through Tuscany’s wineries.
+Northern Italy of course is absolutely stunning with places like Lake Como, Sicily, the Dolomites, and a roadtrip through Tuscany’s wineries.
 Nevertheless, I think after visiting much of Italy, the south is more my style.